Whitby Writers Group

 Q. Is Whitby Writers Group the only such group in Whitby?

-A. No. There are four other Whitby groups we know of:
+A. No. There are four other writers’ groups in Whitby that we know of:

-Send us a message with your email address and phone number using the Contact page and we will pass it to the organiser of the appropriate group for getting in touch with you.
+Send us a message with your email address and phone number using the Contact page and we will pass it to the organiser of the appropriate group to get in touch with you.

 Q. How long have you been going?